The Apple Car project is no stranger to the rumor mill.

 With Tesla, too, hinting at plans to offer its Full Self-Driving (FSD) mode – which allows vehicles to manoeuvre around objects and navigate turns without driver intervention – to customers through a monthly subscription service, it's clear the technology for autonomous, mass-market vehicles exists, at least in some capacity.

-So, to round-up, expect the Apple Car – if indeed it is a car – to be self-driving, heavily integrated with iOS, have technology-packed self-tinting windows and a market-leading driving range.
+So, to round-up, expect the Apple Car – if indeed it is a car – to be self-driving, heavily integrated with iOS, have technology-packed self-tinting windows, neat new safety features and a market-leading driving range.

 Apple Car price

 Of course, with little to no information on whether the Apple Car will be a vehicle, a software or a service, it's almost impossible to predict how much it'll cost.

 That being said, we can compare the prices of other high-end EVs (by which we mean Teslas, basically) on the market right now to get a ball-park understanding of what to expect from an Apple Car.

 When it goes on sale, the new Tesla Roadster is expected to be the most expensive Tesla available to buy, with an estimated purchase price of around $200,000 (around £145,600 / AU$260,000).
 Currently, though, the Model X Performance is the most expensive Tesla on the market, with a purchase price of $99,990 (around £72,000 / AU$130,000).

 Although no fully-autonomous vehicles are available to buy as yet, Tesla drivers are currently having to fork out $10,000 (around £7,600 / AU$13,000) to add the aforementioned FSD mode to Autopilot, the Tesla advanced driving system.